 The zero trust ecosystem

 The zero trust model requires an integrated ecosystem of modern security technologies.
 At the heart of this ecosystem is a software-defined perimeter (SDP) solution.
-This term, coined by Gartner, describes cloud-based technologies that securely connect users to internal apps via the internet instead of network firewalls and appliances.
+This term, now known by Gartner as ZTNA, describes cloud-based technologies that securely connect users to internal apps via the internet instead of network firewalls and appliances.
 Here is a look at some of the other zero trust security ecosystem players:

 - Mobile device management (such as Intune, AirWatch, MobileIron, Good Technology): These solutions can be used to silently deploy SDP software onto endpoints so that all connectivity from iOS, Android, Windows, and Mac devices is based on zero trust.

 - SIEM providers (such as Splunk, LogRhythm, EventTracker): A key technology within the enterprise SOC, SIEM is used to provide visibility into user activity and consume audit logs coming from the SDP to identify suspicious activity.

 - IaaS platforms: Platforms such as Azure, AWS, and Google Cloud Platform (to which many internal apps are now migrating) do have some high-level security features of their own, such as the AWS Security Groups.
 But, teams can combine these with a purpose-built SDP solution to provide secure access to cloud apps across hybrid and multi-cloud environments.

 When looking to adopt a zero trust model, remember to keep the ecosystem—and its heart, the software-defined perimeter—in mind.
 Don’t misconstrue zero trust for what it was eight years ago.
 What you need, instead, is a model like Gartner's zero trust network access.